 The aim for the Volunteer Leadership Academy is to have “tracks” of learning based on topics of interest or areas of expressed need.
 The online sessions will create opportunities for network capacity building by sharing knowledge, practicing skills, and through a collaborative learning environment.
 The intent of this virtual academy is to translate concepts into meaningful experiences with real-world application for group leaders.

 For all VLA participants, the Introduction to Cooperative Management training is encouraged as a prerequisite foundation to any other course work.

 Discover Volunteer Leadership Academy Courses in each of the topic areas below.

 Engaging New People

 Discover how justice, equity, diversity and inclusion fit in trail management.
 Learn about how to apply resources for engaging new people.
 Get best practices in social media and welcoming new folks.

 After conducting listening sessions with club leaders, ATC looked for trends in the conversations.
 Outreach was the most prevalent obstacle mentioned, and one of the largest perceived challenges.
 Based on this need, ATC developed this track with the following sessions, at 6pm:

-Online Training Modules are available for previous sessions:
+Online Training Modules are now available for these sessions:

 JEDI: What is Justice, Equity, Diversity, and Inclusion?
 Duration (26:15)